-The instructions and format described below must be followed.
-You must reference Program Announcement LAB 09-22 on all submissions and inquiries about this Program Announcement.
+The instructions and format described should be followed.
+You must reference Program Announcement LAB 10-255 on all submissions and inquiries about this program.

 OFFICE OF SCIENCE GUIDE FOR PREPARATION OF SCIENTIFIC/TECHNICAL PROPOSALS TO BE SUBMITTED BY NATIONAL LABORATORIES